laravel-enso/documentation/docs/packages/companies.md

 useful for overriding the original
 - `tableTemplate`, - string, is the project relative path to the companies table template, useful for overriding the original
-- `contactFormTemplate`, - string, is the project relative path to the contact person form template, useful for overriding the origin

 ## Extending the companies